Attensadev/attensa-api-docs/source/includes/_streams.md

 See the [paging metadata specification](#paging-format) for more information on the `_paging` property

-If the `userId` parameter is used, three properties are added to the normal item objects returned in the `items` array that specify the user's relationship with the item: likedByUser, readByUser and savedByUser.</aside>
+<aside class="warning">When the `userId` parameter is used, three properties are added to the normal item objects returned in the `items` array that specify the user's relationship with the item: likedByUser, readByUser and savedByUser.</aside>

 ## GET /streams/{streamId}/users